 Made entirely of wood, Red River carts could be repaired with what was on hand.
 If a cart broke down, any local wood from trees such as poplar, elm, willow or Manitoba oak could be used to make quick repairs.
 While trees are not plentiful in some parts of the Prairies, they can be found in coulees and along river and creek banks.
 When disassembled, Red River carts also became temporary rafts for water crossings.
 Once the wheels of the cart were removed and its bottom was enclosed in a buffalo hide tarp, the cart and its cargo could be rafted across rivers and streams.

-Although there were no standard measurements for a Red River cart, it typically had a box measuring four metres in length, one metre in height, and half a metre in width.
+Although there were no standard measurements for a Red River cart, it typically had a box measuring two metres in length, one metre in height, and approximately 84 centimetres in width.
 Its axles were two metres long, its wheels one to two metres in diameter, and its shafts, measuring four metres each, ran from the box to the horse or ox.
 Its hubs were usually made from elm, wheel rims from white ash or oak, and the axle from hard maple.
 All the carts’ wooden pieces were fashioned together by sinew and rope.
 When the carts broke down, all that was needed for their repair was a bluff of trees, an axe, a saw, a screw auger and a draw knife.
 Even the nails on a Métis-made Red River cart were wooden.
 The wooden wheels would sometimes become stuck, which made any movement impossible.
 Red River carts made a loud squealing noise when they moved because their wooden axles and wheels could not be effectively lubricated without collecting dust.
 A First Nations’ legend maintains that the bison deserted the Plains because they wanted to escape from the hideous noise of the carts!